-4. Literature review
+4. Literature Review

 This section presents and compares a collection of papers from the literature that match the aforementioned collection criteria.
-Fig. 2 presents a breakdown of the subcategories of papers surveyed in this work, while Tables 5-9 summarise the works against the aforementioned criteria.
+Figure 2 presents a breakdown of the subcategories of papers surveyed in this work, while Tables 5 to 9 summarise the works against the aforementioned criteria.

-We have divided the content of this subsection into the

-following categories based on the prime aim of each work, namely:
+We have divided the content of this subsection into the following categories based on the prime aim of each work, namely:

-- Tool Selection: works that support the investigator on choosing the best tool to perform a certain task. - Workload Optimisation: works that aim to optimise the use of limited resources of the investigator, such as the available time and computing power. - Anti-forensic Detection: works that explicitly offer support against the use of anti-forensic techniques. - Efficiency and Decision Support: works that support the decision process of the investigator in various ways, technical or not, in order to increase the efficiency of the investigation thus decreasing the required resources. - Attack Reconstruction: works that propose methods for the reconstruction of an attack, i.e., the identification of actions that belong in each individual phase and their connection if they belong to the same incident.
-This may be achieved ladie I Comparative analysis of works t for Tool Selection.
+- Tool Selection: works that support the investigator on choosing the best tool to perform a certain task. - Workload Optimisation: works that aim to optimise the use of limited resources of the investigator, such as the available time and computing power. - Anti-forensic Detection: works that explicitly offer support against the use of anti-forensic techniques.

-Fig. 2.
-Breakdown of categories of the reviewed papers.
+Figure 2: Breakdown of categories of the reviewed papers